kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 ## TypeScript

 I promised I'd show you how to avoid issues with skipping the `defaultValue` when using TypeScript or Flow.
-Guess what, by doing what I'm suggesting, you avoid the problem by default!
+Guess what!
+By doing what I'm suggesting, you avoid the problem by default!
 It's actually not a problem at all.
 Check it out:

 ```typescript {4-7,9-11,30-33}